hansschmucker/Node-SQLite-NoDep/README.md

 - Error reporting is a bit broken.
 SQL errors are therefore reported directly to console.error.
 - Handling of character \u0000 is broken in sqlite3.exe, so Node-SQLite replaces it with \u0020 automatically.
 - Characters \u0003 and \u0004 are used as delimiters for sqlite3.exe output,so any statements will have them replaced with \u0020 automatically.
+- This applies to binary data as well. (sqlite3.exe simply doesn't contain any methods for outputting blobs in an encoded form)

 __Usage__